 Winner: Jason Pine (The Radio Network)

-Jason Pine has now won this award four consecutive times and was also judged overall media winner in 2003.
-His portfolio featured commentary from Phoenix games and from Wairarapa United’s first Chatham Cup final triumph.
+Jason Pine has now won this award a record five consecutive times and was also judged overall media winner in 2003.
+His portfolio featured commentary from New Zealand’s World Cup qualifiers and Phoenix games.

 2006 Andrew Dewhurst